notshi/dquery/dquery.md

 ### Select

+Select specifies the kind of data we want to get.

-Include column names seperated by a comma (,) that you wish to select from the table.
+Include column names that you wish to select from the table.
+Multiple column names are seperated by a comma `,`.

-If column names are not provided, this defaults to an asterisk (*) which means everything.
+If column names are not provided, this defaults to an asterisk `*` which means everything.
 The valid values here depend on which tables you are querying.

-The following table lists the most common, but not all commands using Select.
+The following lists the most common, but not all commands using Select.

 | Commands | What it does |
 | --- | ----------- |